What Does Time On Task Mean? How Do You Use Time On Task?

 Time On Task: How to use it in 5 Steps

 You are a facilitator, teacher, or leader.
-It is essential to prepare for your sessions and engage with students and attendees.
+Preparing for your sessions and engaging with students and attendees is essential.

-Here are five steps to make sure your attendees and students have a positive learning experience.
+Here are five steps to ensure your attendees and students have a positive learning experience.

 1. Prepare and plan

 You only have a short time to deliver a session and teach it.
 Planning can help you make the most of your time.
-Preparing your sessions in advance will increase your confidence in the content you will deliver and make it easier to run the session smoothly.
-While this will allow you to feel more in control, it is essential to be realistic about the time you have to prepare activities.
+Preparing your sessions in advance will increase your confidence in the content you deliver and make running the session smoothly easier.
+While this will allow you to feel more in control, it is essential to be realistic about preparing activities.

 2. Time management tools should be implemented

 Time tracking tools such as time notes can help manage your time.
-They will help you organize the space to present, prepare your sessions and execute them.
-It can also be a useful tool in facilitating the learning process for all involved.
+They will help you organize the space to present, prepare your sessions, and execute them.
+It can also be a useful tool in facilitating the learning process for all involved, ensuring all work is done on time.

 3. Allocate enough time to complete each learning task

-Make sure you give a time frame for each activity and communicate this to everyone attending.
+Ensure you give each activity a time frame and communicate this to everyone attending.
 When deciding on the time to allocate for each task, it’s important not to be too strict.
-Group tasks can often lead to rich conversations, so that you might want extra time.
+Group tasks often lead to rich conversations so you might want extra time.

 4. Smooth transition